Operation Coronado XI: Second phase

 On 24 February the MRF conducted a waterborne cordon and search operation on the island of Cu Lao May during which both infantry battalions conducted medical and dental civil action programs at enclosures where Vietnamese were detained for questioning in an attempt to win over the population.
 There was no military contact with the VC in this one-day operation.

 On 25 February the 2nd Brigade and the MRF returned to Cần Thơ after a VC mortar attack hit the airfield there killing 2 U.S., damaging 2 aircraft and destroying an ammunition dump.
-The 2nd Brigade swept the mortar site and on the morning of 26 February, located an entrenched VC battalion 7km northwest of Cần Thơ.
+The 2nd Brigade swept the mortar site and on the morning of 26 February, located an entrenched VC battalion 7 km northwest of Cần Thơ.
 Company B, 3/60th Infantry, landed under fire, suffering many wounded men and 12 damaged helicopters.
 Other elements of the MRF moved to support Company B; Company E was airlifted at 11:30 and landed approximately 800 m east of Company B and Company A followed at 14:05.
 At 15:45, more than five hours after the initial skirmish, Companies B and E were still heavily engaged and did not link up until 17:05, and because of the number of casualties sustained by Company B, it was placed under the control of Company E. Companies A, B, and E established a night defensive position and were resupplied by 22:00.
 The 3/47th Infantry, to the northwest encountered little fire throughout the day, and its scheme of maneuver was modified to allow it to provide additional support to the 3/60th Infantry.